tung362/GoogleRestAPIWrapper/README.md

 ### Usage:
-To start you need to add these namespaces to your porject
+To start you need to add these namespaces to your project
 ```cs
 using TranslationAPI;
 using TranslationAPI.Structs;